 I get asked quite frequently if you need to prime bare drywall.
 Yes, absolutely!
 You need a primer for drywall that is bare!
-After sanding and cleaning, and Before start painting your newly installed Drywall you need to prime it.
+After sanding and cleaning, you need to prime your newly installed Drywall before you start painting it.

 This is absolutely necessary!
 And No, paint and primer in one is not an option!
 Priming your drywall with a PVA primer will seal the surface and provide a bonding opportunity for your paint.

 Some of the best drywall primers are:

 This high-hiding acrylic interior primer is great because it has a high build and covers really well.
 It is, in my opinion, the best drywall primer to hide imperfections.

 It has the consistency and thickness of good flat white ceiling paint.

 We use it a lot at 518 Painters to paint garages and to appease banks when the customer needs to prepare bare drywall for inspections without having to actually topcoat.
 1 coat of this primer will appear like a flat white painted wall.

 In addition, we use this primer primarily to prime new garage drywall, new basement drywall, and old drywall because of its stain-blocking capabilities.

 And in my personal opinion, this is the best new drywall primer for your money.